 - 1. Fluid hose from the gun to the isolation cabinet.
-See Connect the Fluid Hose from the Gun to the Cabinet, page 18. - Air hose from the gun to the isolation cabinet.
-See Connect the Air Hose from Gun to the Cabinet, page 19. - 3.
+See Connect the Fluid Hose from the Gun to the Cabinet, page 18. - 2.
 Air hose from the air supply to the isolation cabinet.
-See Connect the Air Supply Hose to the Cabinet, page 20. - 4.
+See . - 3.
 Fluid hose from the fluid supply to the isolation cabinet.
-See Connect the Fluid Supply Hose to the Cabinet, page 21.
+See Connect the Fluid Supply Hose to the Cabinet, page 22.

-- If the air hose or the fluid hose must pass through the wall of a booth to the isolation cabinet, make sure that the hole through the booth wall does not have sharp edges that could damage the hoses. - The holes in the wall must be large enough to allow the hose fittings to pass through.
+- If the fluid hose must pass through the wall of a booth to the isolation cabinet, make sure that the hole through the booth wall does not have sharp edges that could damage the hose. - The holes in the wall must be large enough to allow the hose fittings to pass through.